ympbyc/Pasta/README.md

 To show the models we need UIs.
 Pasta does not provide support for UI manipulation.
-UI actors have to respond to the message `initialize`, that will receive `signal` function.
+UI actors have to respond to the message `initialize`, that will receive the `signal` function.
 UIs send messages to the app through this `signal` function, whenever user interacts with it.

 ```javascript